mSvcBench/muBench/Docs/Manual.md

 NOTE: to get the default Grafana username is `admin` and the password is `prom-operator`

-### My first µBench application <!-- omit in toc -->
+### My first µBench application

 From the µBench container or the host move into the muBench folder and run
 ```zsh
 cd $HOME/muBench
 python3 Deployers/K8sDeployer/RunK8sDeployer.py -c Configs/K8sParameters.json
 ```
 This command creates the µBench application described in `Configs/K8sParameters.json`.
-It uses the `examples/workmodel-serial-10services.json` workmodel that specifies an application made of 10 microservices with star topology.
+It uses the [examples/workmodel-serial-10services.json](../examples/workmodel-serial-10services.json) workmodel that specifies an application made of 10 microservices.
+Clients send requests to s0 and s0 sequentially calls all other services before sending the result to clients.
+Each service equally stresses the CPU.

 You should see an output like this
 ```zsh